rowellx68/cypress-a11y/docs/migrating-from-cypress-axe.md

 # Migrating from `cypress-axe`

-This guide will help you migrate from `cypress-axe` to `cypress-accessibility`.
+This guide will help you migrate from `cypress-axe` to `cypress-a11y-report`.
 Since the two plugins both use `axe-core`, the migration should be relatively straightforward.

 ## Steps

-1. Install `cypress-accessibility` and uninstall `cypress-axe`
+1. Install `cypress-a11y-report` and uninstall `cypress-axe`
-2. Update your references to `cypress-axe` to `cypress-accessibility`
+2. Update your references to `cypress-axe` to `cypress-a11y-report`
    - Update your `cypress/support/e2e.js` or `cypress/support/e2e.ts` file
    - Update your `tsconfig.json` file (if using TypeScript)
-3. Update your usage of the `cypress-axe` commands to the `cypress-accessibility` commands
+3. Update your usage of the `cypress-axe` commands to the `cypress-a11y-report` commands

 ## Update commands